StellaLH/arduino_sensors/README.md

 Acquires data from the 2 temperature sensors and the humidity sensor, then publishes the data through a data broker to node-red.

-# xnig_nodered
+# nodered_flow

-Once you have installed node red and have the GUI open on a browser, copy thsi script to your clipboard and menu,import,clipboard,past,import to add our flow to your node red page
+Once you have installed node red and have the GUI open on a browser, copy this script to your clipboard and select  menu,import,clipboard,past,import on the Node-RED editor.
+Hit deploy and open the dashboard to see sensor data displayed dynamically.